 In honor of Women’s History Month, we’re taking a closer look at the life and work of some of the women who were important figures in the history of the Chicago Academy of Sciences / Peggy Notebaert Nature Museum.
 Today, we’re taking a look at Amanda Parelius (ca. 1888 – Unknown).

-Amanda Parelius is not a household name, she is not a recognized scientific pioneer, but her scrapbook is a snapshot into the passion that drives the amateur scientist.
-Amelia was born around 1888 in Chicago and lived most of her life in Elmwood Park, one of Chicago’s northwest suburban communities.
-When she was only 18 months old, Amelia contracted polio, known then also as “infantile paralysis.”
-At 16, she underwent surgery intended to help her walk without the use of crutches, but complications afterwards instead led to the amputation of one her legs.
+Amanda Parelius is not a household name.
+She is not a recognized scientific pioneer, but her scrapbook is a snapshot into the passion that drives the amateur scientist.
+Amanda was born around 1888 in Chicago and lived most of her life in Elmwood Park, one of Chicago’s northwest suburban communities.
+When she was only 18 months old, Amanda contracted polio, known then also as “infantile paralysis.”
+At 16, she underwent surgery intended to help her walk, but complications afterwards instead led to the amputation of one of her legs.
 Her personal experiences with polio are important to note because it would influence directions she took later in her life.